alexanian/socratic-form-microscopy/_posts/2018-01-06-franchise-economics-why-tim-hortons-has-become-a-flashpoint-in-the-minimum-wage-fight.md

 Given that the minimum wage was just raised and it is illegal to pay any less than it, Tim Hortons franchisees cannot cut wages.
 So, if they're against firing their employees and want to keep making literally any money, they have to cut benefits.

 This might make it seem like corporate Tim Hortons is the bad guy here.
 They aren't.
-The executives at Tim Hortons labour under what is called a[^3].
+The executives at Tim Hortons labour under what is called a <a href="https://en.wikipedia.org/wiki/Fiduciary#Fiduciary_duty_in_Canadian_corporate_law">fiduciary duty</a>.
+They have a legal obligation to protect shareholder interests from harm and to act for the good of the corporation, not their own private good <em>or for their private moral beliefs</em>.
+They are responding to the minimum wage hike the way the government has told them to respond[^3].

 Minimum wage jobs suck.
 For all that economists claim there is no moral judgement implied in a wage, that it merely shows the intersection of the amount of supply of a certain type of labour and the demand for that labour, it can be hard to believe that there is no moral dimension to this when people making one wage struggle to make ends meet, while those earning another can buy fancy cars they don't even need.